A doctor is holding an interactive tablet with a skeleton.

 Sound Clinical Reasoning Saves lives!

-Meaningful learning is the key to develop medical expertise.
+Clinical MetaLearn (learn how to learn) is the key to developing medical expertise.
 It involves understanding how all pieces of the entire clinical puzzle fit together.
-Meaningful learning is an active, integrative, and inquiry-based process (2).
+Meaningful learning is an active, integrative, and inquiry-based process.
 It is a mix of active study and action-learning with reflection on experience.
 It enables medical trainees and clinicians to memorize the founding knowledge (i.e., illness script) in the clinical context and utilize management algorithm (i.e., reasoning script) to solve clinical problems.
+Clinical reasoning represents the central component of professional competence and is relevant to all disciplines of healthcare.

 Pearls of Wisdom